by Taivara, Technology Innovation

 The startup handed Taivara a typical binder and said, “Turn this into an app design.”

-The startup was in its earliest stages at the time.
-To be frank, they simply didn’t have the budget, or the risk-appetite, to build a fully-functional product to see how the market would react.
-We convinced them that the best approach would be to build a prototype.
+The startup was in its earliest stage at the time.
+To be frank, they simply didn’t have the budget to build a fully-functional product.

 Don’t Judge a Book by its Cover